 </xs:sequence>

-In data streamA:aaaa,C:cccc' element B does not have a representation so is missing.
+In data stream 'A:aaaa,C:cccc' element B does not have a representation at all, so is missing.

 In data stream 'A:aaaa,B:,C:cccc' element B has the empty representation.
+The format definition requires element B to have its initiator in order to indicate the empty representation.

-In the data stream 'A:aaaa,,C:cccc' element B has the absent representation and so is missing.
+In the data stream 'A:aaaa,,C:cccc' element B has the absent representation, because we are able to tell where element B would appear, but the syntax there does not contain the required initiator delimiter; hence, it does not satisfy any of nil, empty, or normal representation.
+Since we know its location, and the data stream there (between the two separators) is zero-length, it is the absent representation, and so is missing.

 Round Trip Ambiguities